VLBiMan: Vision-Language Anchored One-Shot Demonstration Enables Generalizable Bimanual Robotic Manipulation: Appendix

 \section{Appendix}

 This supplementary part provides detailed clarifications and additional insights to support the main paper.
 In Sec.~\ref{appdA} (\textbf{Discussion on Bimanual Manipulation Tasks}), we present the motivation behind the design of ten bimanual manipulation tasks, including an overview of the dual-arm robotic platform, a task-by-task breakdown, and the process of collecting one-shot demonstrations for each task.
 In Sec.~\ref{appdB} (\textbf{More Implementation Details of VLBiMan}), we elaborate on the implementation details of the proposed VLBiMan framework, such as the object principal axis extraction algorithm based on image moments, and procedure for robust dual-arm execution under external dynamic disturbances.
-In Sec.~\ref{appdC} (\textbf{More Exploration on VLBiMan Advantages and Limitations}) explores further strengths of VLBiMan, including its robustness to lighting variations and its modular structure, which allows for synchronous dual-arm sub-skills to improve manipulation efficiency.
+In Sec.~\ref{appdC} (\textbf{More Exploration on VLBiMan Advantages and Limitations}), we explore further strengths of VLBiMan, including its robustness to lighting variations and its modular structure, which allows for synchronous dual-arm sub-skills to improve manipulation efficiency.
 We also provide additional experimental results and analyses, such as evaluating the impact of varying levels of external interference on task success rates, revealing the ease with which the system can be transferred across embodiments, as well as discussing some interesting empirical findings.
+This section also includes additional analyses introduced in four new subsections: (1) a detailed discussion of the human-in-the-loop refinement process used during primitive segmentation, clarifying its role and negligible burden; (2) an investigation into the robustness of using simple object representing points—such as mask centroids or front-edge contacts—for cross-object generalization; (3) evaluations of VLBiMan under cluttered scenes to assess stability in more realistic environments; and (4) ablation studies on pre-grasp interpolation density, highlighting its effect on collision avoidance and resilience to external disturbances.
 Finally, Sec.~\ref{appdD} is the statement on the use of LLMs.